Michigan Supreme Court: History

 The Michigan Supreme Court can be dated back to the Supreme Court of Michigan Territory, established in 1805 with three justices.
 These justices served for indefinite terms.
 In 1823, the terms of justices were limited to four years.

 The Michigan Supreme Court was the only court created by the first Michigan constitution in 1835.
-It had three members and each also oversaw one of the three judicial circuits, located in Detroit, Ann Arbor and Kalamazoo.
-The court needed a quorum of two to operate and members were appointed to seven-year terms by the governor with the consent of the senate.
+It had three members and each oversaw one of the three judicial circuits in Detroit, Ann Arbor, and Kalamazoo.
+The court needed a quorum of two to operate, and members were appointed to seven-year terms by the governor with the consent of the senate.
 In 1838, Justice William A. Fletcher proposed a new plan for the court that the legislature approved.
 This increased the number of circuits to four and thus expanded the bench to four justices, but left the quorum at two.

-In 1848, the court was expanded to five justices and the 1850 Michigan constitution provided that they be elected for six-year terms.
+In 1848, the court was expanded to five justices, and the 1850 Michigan constitution provided that they be elected for six-year terms.
 In 1858, the Circuit Courts were split from the Supreme Court, so justices now only served on the Michigan Supreme Court and reduced its size to only four justices, one of whom was the Chief Justice.

-In 1887, the court was expanded to five justices each serving for ten years.
-The court was again expanded in 1903 to eight justices serving terms of eight years.
-In 1964, the new state constitution provided that the next justice to leave the court would not be replaced to reduce the court to seven members, which was achieved when Justice Theodore Souris declined to run for re-election in 1968, leaving the court with seven members since January 1, 1969.
+In 1887, the court was expanded to five justices, each serving for ten years.
+It was again expanded in 1903 to eight justices serving terms of eight years.
+In 1964, the new state constitution provided that the next justice to leave the court would not be replaced, reducing the court to seven members.
+This was achieved when Justice Theodore Souris declined to run for re-election in 1968, leaving the court with seven members since January 1, 1969.

 Composition

 The Supreme Court consists of seven justices who are elected to eight-year terms.
 Candidates are nominated by political parties and are elected on a nonpartisan ballot.
 Supreme Court candidates must be qualified electors, licensed to practice law in Michigan for at least five years, and under 70 years of age at the time of election.
-Vacancies are filled by appointment of the Governor until the next general election.
+The Michigan Constitution allows vacancies on the state Supreme Court to be initially filled by the Governor, with that appointee serving until the next general election, when the elected winner is seated to fill the remaining portion of the vacated term.
 Every two years, the justices elect a member of the Court to serve as Chief Justice.

-The Michigan Constitution allows vacancies on the state Supreme Court to be initially filled by the Governor, with that appointee serving until the next general election, at which time the elected winner is seated to fill the remaining portion of the vacated term.